JTierraDev/JokeApp/README.md

+⚡️ Project Context

+    Important note:
+    This app was developed in just 4 days as a technical test for a job application.
+The instructions were:

+        “Please create a joke app that fetches and displays random jokes from JokeAPI.
+        It must have two tabs: Home and My Favorites.
+In Home, users can save jokes to their favorites list.
+        The Favorites tab must display saved jokes and allow users to remove them.
+        Please provide a working APK and the code (GitLab repo) for testing.
+You can use Expo to build the APK.”

+    Originally, the app used the company’s logo and brand colors.
+Out of respect and privacy, the logo image has been replaced with a personalized version that keeps the original color palette.

+    ✅ The only changes made before uploading to GitHub:

+        Updated the Expo SDK for compatibility:

+            npx expo install expo@latest

+            npx expo install --fix

+        Substituted the original logo.

+    ⚙️ Many improvements could still be made, but the project is kept as-is to reflect its original purpose: a quick technical test done in a short timeframe.

 # 😂 JokeApp

 JokeApp is a mobile application that fetches random jokes from the **JokeAPI** and allows users to save their favorite jokes.